Information Inequalities for Five Random Variables: Introduction

+In the realm of secret sharing, entropy inequalities provide lower bounds on the size of secrets~\cite{Beimel,Beimel.Orlov,G.Rom}.
+To~explore another facet of these problems, the~new inequalities can prove that certain efficient schemes are impossible to realize.
+In~complex datasets, it is important to distinguish between correlation and actual causation~\cite{casual}.
+When an AI model analyzes data to build a causal graph, it can use entropy inequalities to rule out models that are information-theoretically impossible, narrowing the search space and improving~accuracy.

+In this paper lemmas, claims and theorems are arranged so that each is used in the same section only, typically right after they are stated and proved.
+Section \ref{sec:prepare} proves structural properties of the entropy region that are used to reduce the computational complexity of the polyhedral algorithms.
+The main theoretical results are stated and proved in Section \ref{sec:all}.
+In Theorem \ref{thm:mainI} we prove a large collection of entropy inequalities parametrized by the downward-closed subsets of the non-negative lattice points.
+Lemmas estimating different entropy expressions are used in this section only.
+Unfortunately, many inequalities provided by Theorem \ref{thm:mainI} are consequences of the others.
+Claims and lemmas in Section \ref{sec:reducedset} provide the theoretical foundation for our algorithm that selects and enumerates the \emph{extremal} inequalities among~them.

 The remaining part of the paper is organized as follows.
 Notations are recalled in Section \ref{sec:prelim}.
 Section \ref{sec:method} describes the special variant of the Maximum Entropy Method we apply to $\Ga5$.
-Section \ref{sec:prepare} discusses possible simplifications, including how symmetry can be utilized, and how the MEM parameters were chosen.
-Section \ref{sec:compresults} describes the chosen coordinate systems, polyhedral computations and their results.
+Section \ref{sec:prepare} discusses possible simplifications, including how symmetry can be utilized and how the MEM parameters were chosen.
+Section \ref{sec:compresults} describes the chosen coordinate systems, polyhedral computations, and their results.
 Section \ref{sec:ineq} presents the five-variable inequalities we obtained, paving the way for the definition of two infinite families of such inequalities in Section \ref{sec:all}.
 Additional theoretical results, including the proof that inequalities in these families are indeed generated by the MEM method, are presented in Section \ref{sec:all}.
-Section \ref{sec:reducedset} discusses methods that can recognize extremal inequalities, the incremental algorithm that enumerates the extremal inequalities for each MEM generation, describes the large-scale behavior of the new inequalities, and investigates the delimited part of the five-variable entropy region.
-Finally, Section \ref{sec:final} summarizes our work, lists open questions, and provides directions for further work.
+Section \ref{sec:reducedset} discusses methods that can recognize extremal inequalities and the incremental algorithm that enumerates the extremal inequalities for each MEM generation, describes the large-scale behavior of the new inequalities, and investigates the delimited part of the five-variable entropy region.
+In Section \ref{sec:fminf}, we take a look at the five-variable non-Shannon entropy inequalities constructed by F.~Mat\'u\v s in \cite{M.infinf} and compare them to a special subclass of the inequalities obtained in Section \ref{sec:all}.
+Finally, Section \ref{sec:final} summarizes our work, lists open questions, and provides directions for further research.